pmikus/.github/.github/actions/gerrit-env-vars-restore/README.md

 1. Check that the triggering workflow successfully created the `vpp-gerrit-vars` artifact
 2. Verify the workflow is triggered by a `workflow_run` event
+3. Ensure `GITHUB_TOKEN` input is provided with `${{ secrets.GITHUB_TOKEN }}`
-3. Ensure `secrets.GITHUB_TOKEN` has appropriate permissions
+4. Verify the token has appropriate permissions for artifact access
-4. Check the action logs for detailed artifact information
+5. Check the action logs for detailed artifact information

 The action provides extensive logging to help diagnose issues with artifact discovery and download.